-- 1. Charge a minimal fee (\$10-\$50) for each prospective driver. - Use the red restrictor plate and a positive stop on the throttle.
-Both must be used (goal is to be under 10 mph). - The parents must read and sign the QMA waiver on behalf of their children. - 4.
+- 1. Charge a minimal fee (\$10-\$50) for each prospective driver. - 2.
+Use the red restrictor plate and a positive stop on the throttle.
+Both must be used (goal is to be under 10 mph). - 3.
+The parents must read and sign the QMA waiver on behalf of their children. - 4.
 The ride must not be more than 10 laps. - 5.
 One car on the track at a time. - 6.
-No one may be on the track or in the restricted areas while the car is running except a QMA Club Official. - There must be a remote kill-switch located on the top of the roll cage. - The cars used may belong to the club or an individual but must be in good safe working order. - The driver must be at least 4 years & 6 months of age and no older than 15 years to be able to participate in this program. - 10.
+No one may be on the track or in the restricted areas while the car is running except a QMA Club Official. - There must be a kill switch located on the top of the roll cage.
+Along with the use of remote kill switch RES6VU-B by 3built.com must be used.
+(No car allowed on the racing surface without the above being used). - The cars used may belong to the club or an individual but must be in good safe working order. - The driver must be at least 4 years & 6 months of age and no older than 15 years to be able to participate in this program. - 10.
 The National Secretary must be notified of all scheduled promotional day, no less than two weeks before the event.
-Promo day request form is located on the QMA web site
+Promo day request form is located on the QMA web site.